DoctorHelperCDS/DHBotContainer/README.md

 # DoctorHelper Clinical Decision Support Bot

 This web page that allows users to communicate with the DoctorHelper Clinical Decision Support Bot through a WebChat.
+It is based on the [HealthBot Container Example](https://github.com/microsoft/HealthBotContainerSample) provided by Microsoft.

 **Note:** In order to use this Web Chat with the Health Bot service, you will need to obtain your Web Chat secret by going to ["Integration/Secrets"](./secrets.png) on the navigation panel.